renebarto/baremetal/doc/tutorials/09-mailbox.md

   - Line 109: We set the end tag ID
   - Line 110: We perform a sync using `DataSyncBarrier()` as before
   - Line 113: We convert the mailbox buffer address to VC address space as before
-  - Line 114-117: We can `WriteRead()` on the mailbox, and check the return value.
+  - Line 114-117: We call `WriteRead()` on the mailbox, and check the return value.
 If not the same as the address we passed in, we return false
   - Line 119: We perform a sync using `DataMemBarrier()` as before
   - Line 121-124: We check that the requestCode is equal to success `0x80000000`, and return false if not
   - Line 126: We copy the tag contents back to the tag